Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Stacking

 \subsection{Sample selection}

-Since we use the derived SFR-$M_\ast$ relations to `grow' the \citet{McLeod_2021} galaxy stellar mass function in Section\,\ref{sec:gsmf}, we decided to follow them in choosing the mass and redshift bins, while at the same time extending our analysis to $z=6.75$.
-At $z>3.75$, in order to be able to reach the detection threshold, the mass and redshift bins have been accordingly stretched.
+For the purpose of successful stacking (i.e., to maximize the number of sources in each stack), we designed each redshift bin to encompass $\sim 1$ billion years of Universe evolution, ranging from 1 to 9 billion years after the Big Bang (with the corresponding redshift bins of [0.45, 0.6, 0.75, 1.0, 1.25, 1.6, 2.2, 3.2, 5.7]; see Table\,\ref{tab:sfr}).
+We also made sure that the sample we stacked is mass-complete.
 The procedure for estimating the mass completeness in the UDS and COSMOS fields is explained in \citet{McLeod_2021}.
-In brief, the mass completeness was estimated using simulations, where $K$-band imaging was produced by injecting a set of artificial galaxies with a wide range of physical properties.
-Adopting the original set-up, the corresponding photometry catalogs were then constructed using {\sc sextractor} and the 90\% mass-completeness limit, defined as the stellar mass below which 90\% of the limiting stellar masses lie, at each redshift was derived.
+In brief, the completeness was estimated using simulations, in which $K$-band imaging was produced by injecting a set of artificial galaxies with a wide range of physical properties.
+Adopting the original setup, the corresponding photometry catalogs were then constructed using {\sc sextractor}.
+In order to determine the 90\% mass-completeness limit, the relation from \citet{Pozzetti2010} was used to derive the limiting stellar mass for each object in our sample.
+The 90\% mass completeness limit, below which 90\% of the limiting stellar masses lie, could then be derived as a function of redshift.
 The resulting redshift and stellar mass bins adopted in this work are listed in Table\,\ref{tab:sfr}.

-In order to derive the SFR-$M_\ast$ relation for star-forming sample, we first need to separate it from the quiescent population.
-Similarly to \citet{McLeod_2021} we identify passive galaxies using the UVJ color-color selection \citep{Williams_2009} from \citet{Carnall_2020}:
+In order to derive the SFR-$M_\ast$ relation for the star-forming sample, we first needed to separate it from the quiescent population.
+Here, we adopted the selection based on the $NUVrJ$ colors \citep{Ilbert_2013}:

-where $U$,$V$ and $J$ rest-frame magnitudes were generated from the best-fit SEDs as explained in \citet{McLeod_2021}.
-The advantage of this method is that it is able to separate sources where reddening is caused by aging from those where it is produced by dust extinction, thereby decreasing the chance of contaminating the dust-enshrouded star-forming sample with quiescent galaxies.
-Because at high redshifts the rest-frame $J$-band can no longer be traced by the photometry available in this work, the UVJ color-color selection was performed out to $z\sim 4$, as depicted in Figure\,\ref{fig:uvj}.
+where $NUV$, $r$ and $J$ rest-frame magnitudes were generated from the best-fit SEDs.
+The advantage of this method is that it is able to separate sources for which reddening is caused by aging from those for which it is produced by dust extinction, thereby decreasing the chance of contaminating the dust-enshrouded star-forming sample with quiescent galaxies.
+Because at high redshifts the rest-frame $J$-band can no longer be traced by the photometry available in this work, the $NUVrJ$ color-color selection was performed out to $z\sim 4$, as is depicted in Fig. \ref{fig:nuvrj}.